-Ken Greenberg, an independent, renowned urban planner, is a visionary and consultant to cities and towns all over the world.
-He came to Port Hope, found lots he liked but he also recognized an imminent danger.
+From the outset we have advocated Environmental Sustainability - to proactively advocate policies and actions that ensure future generations have the natural resources available to live an equal, if not better, way of life as currently exists.
+To further this planning goal we engaged Ken Greenberg, an independent, renowned urban planner.
+This visionary consultant to cities and towns all over the world came to Port Hope, found lots he liked but he also recognized an imminent danger.
 That is, the threat to our quality of life posed by suburb-styled, car-dependent residential development.

 Without a sustainable development strategy, Port Hope risks losing the cultural and environmental heritage that are central to the vibrancy and livability of our community.